 What Type of Writer Do You Want to Be?

-This kind of writing can be done part-time around an existing career, or can form the mainstay of a writing business.
-I have been writing part-time for many years, but just over a year ago decided to go full-time and strike out on my own.
+This kind of writing can be done part-time around an existing career or can form the mainstay of a writing business.
+I have been writing part-time for many years, but just over a year ago, I decided to go full-time and strike out on my own.
 It's been a process of discovery, and I aim to share what's worked for me.

-This article looks at three ways in which nurses can use their knowledge and earn money for the experience they have gathered.
+This article examines three ways in which nurses can use their knowledge and earn money for the experience they have gathered.
 It was written by someone who does just that.

 1. Clinical Negligence and Personal Injury Writing

 I would say that I earn about 20% of my income from creative writing and about 80% from non-creative work, which pays the bills.
 Of that non-creative work, I do the majority as a Nurse Analyst for Clinical Negligence, and a little Personal Injury.
 A Nurse Analyst can expect to earn between £20-£30 per hour.

 This is quite a niche role, which could do with some explanation...

 When something goes wrong medically, and a person decides to get lawyers involved to make a claim, often via one of the 'no win, no fee' firms, one of the first things the firm will do is to request the claimant's medical records.
 These can go back all the way to their birth, so they can form a substantial amount of pages.